ReactTraining/react-workshop/courses/advanced-hooks/01-effects/exercise-1-clap-button/GUIDE.md

-# Advanced useEffects Concepts
+# Clap Button

+## Task 1

-## Task: Convert working class-based component to function-based with Hooks
+Convert working class-based component to function-based with Hooks

 Depending on your comfort level with the older class-based way of writing React components, you may or may not want to start with the class-based code we've given you.
 If you're not as comfortable, maybe it's best to just start with a blank function component and work your way up from there.